 Predictive policing uses AI to analyse crime data, identifying patterns that help police deploy resources more effectively.
 By analysing historical crime data, time-of-day patterns, weather conditions, social events, and even economic indicators, AI models can predict where certain types of crime are most likely to occur.

-In theory, this allows the Royal Barbados Police Force (RBPF) to position officers and patrols in the right places at the right times, deterring crime before it happens.
-Some jurisdictions around the world have reported significant reductions in certain crime categories after implementing predictive policing strategies.
+In theory, this lets the Royal Barbados Police Force put officers in the right places at the right times and deter crime before it starts.
+Some jurisdictions abroad have reported sizeable drops in particular crime categories after adopting predictive policing.

 - Data quality: Predictive models are only as good as the data they are trained on.
 If crime data is incomplete or biased, the predictions will be too.